 Protect member area content

-When a site visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an Access Denied screen.
-They’ll be prompted to create a Customer Account and pay any membership fees, so they can access the member area’s gated content.
+When a visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an access denied screen.
+They’ll be prompted to create a customer account and pay any membership costs so they can access the member area’s gated content.

 Keep in mind, we can’t guarantee the security of content in your members-only pages once members have access to them.
-It isn’t possible to completely prevent someone from copying members-only text, images, or audio from your site and sharing them with non-members, but there are several approaches you can take to protect your content and discourage unlawful copying.
-Learn more in Preventing visitors from downloading your images and audio.
+It's not possible to completely prevent someone from copying members-only text, images, audio, or file URLs from your site and sharing them with non-members.
+There are several approaches you can take to protect your content and discourage unlawful copying.
+Learn more in Preventing visitors from downloading your images, videos, and audio.